JaspreetKhela/bikesharing/README.md

 _____

-As can be seen in the figure above, ridership is highest amongst subscribing males mostly during the weekdays in New York City.
+As can be seen in the figure above, bike ridership is highest amongst subscribing males mostly during the weekdays in New York City.
 This means that males in cities may be more likley to use the ride-sharing service as compared to females.
-Additionally, the ride-sharing service seems to be most popular amongst subscribers during the weekdays which may be a consequence of riders commuting to and from work.
+Additionally, the bike ride-sharing service seems to be most popular amongst subscribers during the weekdays which may be a consequence of riders commuting to and from work.
 Consequently, the ride-sharing service's marketing efforts can be concentrated on selling their services to working-age males in densely populated areas of cities.

 ### Rider Distribution
 _____